 The mission of the Connecticut State Colleges and Universities (CSCU) Center for Nanotechnology is to foster collaborative, interdisciplinary research and educational initiatives/programs in micro- and nanotechnology with the goal of enhancing Connecticut’s workforce competitiveness in nanotechnology and materials science.
 The Center builds upon existing collaborations with Yale University, University of Connecticut, and the Connecticut Community Colleges to create programs enhancing Science, Technology, Engineering, and Mathematics (STEM) education for the CSCU community and beyond.

-Application will be accepted starting November 1, 2019.
-Application
+Application will be accepted starting December 1, 2021.

 Center instrumentation and programs are partially funded by grants from the National Science Foundation [NSF] and the Department of Energy [DOE].

 Funding by NSF MRSEC DMR 1119826; DOE DE-SC0005904 & DOE DE-SC0005072